kaisucode/ohpc-container-recipe/README.md

 `singularity exec ohpc-recipe4.simg python /benchmark.py`

+note: scale down the memory usage in `Vagrantfile` if your system can't support the specified amount (4096)

 This is a container recipe for [NVIDIA's HPC container maker](https://github.com/NVIDIA/hpc-container-maker).
 The base image is [OpenHPC's development environment](https://quay.io/repository/ohpc/ohpc-gnu9), with added Python, TensorFlow, and Keras support